mbrt/glassdb/README.md

 * Values are in the range 1KB to 1MB.

-Glass DB makes sense in contexts where there are many writers that rarely write to the same keys or reads more frequently than writes.
+Glass DB makes sense in contexts where there are many writers that rarely write to the same keys or reads are more frequent than writes.

 ### Example 1: User settings